physycom/vehicle_dynamics_Blender/README.md

 </a>
 <div class="image">

-#
+# Vehicle Dynamics Blender

+Reconstruct vehicle dynamics from sensors data by animating an object on Blender.

-Animate an object in Blender to reconstruct vehicle dynamics from sensor data in [this format (FullInertial)](https://github.com/physycom/file_format_specifications/blob/master/formati_file.md) .
+The sensors data must be in [this format (FullInertial)](https://github.com/physycom/file_format_specifications/blob/master/formati_file.md).

 ## Install